Subarachnoid hemorrhage: Diagnosis

 A lumbar puncture in progress.
 A large area on the back has been washed with an iodine-based disinfectant, leaving brown coloration.

 As only 10 percent of people admitted to the emergency department with a thunderclap headache are having an SAH, other possible causes are usually considered simultaneously, such as meningitis, migraine, and cerebral venous sinus thrombosis.
 Intracerebral hemorrhage, in which bleeding occurs within the brain itself, is twice as common as SAH and is often misdiagnosed as the latter.
 It is not unusual for SAH to be initially misdiagnosed as a migraine or tension headache, which can lead to a delay in obtaining a CT scan.
 In a 2004 study, this occurred in 12 percent of all cases and was more likely in people who had smaller hemorrhages and no impairment in their mental status.
 The delay in diagnosis led to a worse outcome.
 In some people, the headache resolves by itself, and no other symptoms are present.
 This type of headache is referred to as "sentinel headache", because it is presumed to result from a small leak (a "warning leak") from an aneurysm.
 A sentinel headache still warrants investigations with CT scan and lumbar puncture, as further bleeding may occur in the subsequent three weeks.

+An axial non-contrast CT (NCCT) brain profile on an integrated radiology workstation, used in tandem with lumbar puncture for confirming or excluding suspected subarachnoid bleeding.

 The initial steps for evaluating a person with a suspected subarachnoid hemorrhage are obtaining a medical history and performing a physical examination.
 The diagnosis cannot be made on clinical grounds alone and in general medical imaging and possibly a lumbar puncture is required to confirm or exclude bleeding.